Democracy

 • Safe and secure community.

-• Good government that is efficient, transparent, responsive and accountable to citizens.
+• Government that is transparent, responsive and accountable to the people.

 • Ability to hold elected representatives accountable.